Chaitanya-01/3D-RRT-Planner-for-Gear-shaft-removal/README.md

 #  3D-RRT-Planner-for-Gear-shaft-removal
 Create a RRT based motion planner to remove the mainshaft from the transmission case without any collisions to prevent damage.
+(Implemented as part of project for RBE550 - Motion Planning course)

 ## Steps to run the code
 - Requires MATLAB Robotics toolbox to be added.